 What’s the difference between Income Protection through super and a standalone policy?

-Considering Income Protection Insurance?
-Broadly speaking, there are two options: You can either take out a policy with your super fund, or purchase one direct from an insurance provider, like AAMI.
-But which is better for you?
+When getting coverage, you can either take out a policy with your super fund, or buy a standalone policy directly from an insurance provider like AAMI.

 Con: The level of cover may not meet your needs